harness/developer-hub/src/components/Certifications/data/cd-certification-admin-exam-details.md

-** (BETA) ** The Continuous Delivery & GitOps Administrator exam tests your knowledge and skills of the Harness Continuous Delivery module.
+The Continuous Delivery & GitOps Administrator exam tests your knowledge and skills of the Harness Continuous Delivery module.

 ## Prerequisites